 According to a study that examined the social system of Eastern chipmunks, you will only see one chipmunk living in a single burrow system.
 They are not socially active and prefer isolation and solitude for most of the year.

 The burrow system used by chipmunks is a complex structure in itself.
 It comprises of many compartments that are used for sleeping, storing food, and discarding waste such as fecal matter and shells.
-The main tunnel for each burrow system is usually 10 to 30 feet deep.
+The main tunnel for each burrow system is usually 10 to 30 feet long.
 Adult chipmunks will defend these areas throughout the year.
 Juvenile chipmunks may do the same, but this is not very common.

 This defensive behavior, where chipmunks protect their home sites from intruders, has evolved as a food saving survival mechanism.
 Chipmunks bury nuts and other food items in food caches during the summer and fall months to make sure they have enough to eat during the winter.